franfafdaf/IAC_23autumn_Group17-Coursework/README.md

 ### Design Overview

 In CPU architecture, caches play a crucial role in enabling quick read/write operations, thereby enhancing performance.
-This is achieved by exploiting two key principles: temporal locality and spatial locality.
-Temporal locality is based on the premise that if data is used once, it's likely to be accessed again soon.
+This is achieved by **exploiting two key principles: temporal locality and spatial locality.** Temporal locality is based on the assumption that if data is used once, it's likely to be accessed again soon.
 Conversely, spatial locality posits that when data is accessed, adjacent data is likely to be needed in the near future.

-Our project has developed two distinct cache designs: Direct Mapped Cache and 2-Way Associative Cache.
+Our project has developed two distinct cache designs: **Direct Mapped Cache** and **2-Way Associative Cache**.
 Notably, both designs utilize a single word as the block size, focusing primarily on leveraging temporal locality.

 Further, as discussed earlier, our F1 program didn't use Data Memory.
 In this sense, only the Reference Program version using cache is developed.

 ### Direct Mapped Cache